-Our produce buyers scour the markets and local farms to bring you the best possible produce, the cream of the crop, every season.
+Our produce buyers scour the markets and local farms to bring you the best possible produce - this way, each season, you're getting the cream of the crop.

 Did you know that what sets summer squash apart from their winter counterparts is that they are actually a subset of squashes that are harvested when immature, while the rind is still tender and edible?
 Here's some preparation ideas for these summer treats:

 - Cook them up with shallots, Sultana raisins and pistacios and put them into a couscous salad.

 - Try them in a fresh tomato and summer squash soup.

 - Put them in Ratatouille, a very classic preparation for this vegetable.

 Every summer, we bring in a huge selection of berries: blackberries, raspberries, golden raspberries and strawberries.
 Aside from eating berries right of the vine, you can also:

 - Preserve them so you can enjoy the sweetness of summer even during the winter.